 In general, these amulets are very positive custom practiced by many people reminding them on a childhood and everybody remember this event with much joy and emotion from the time of their childhood.
 It’s about a beautiful custom spread throughout one part of the Balkan Peninsula, which we want to promote it outside its indigenous areas.

-The project was started by HAEMUS, since the organization is bearer of this heritage in Macedonia, respect the martinki as an intangible cultural heritage and takes care about the spirit of the tradition, in all its shapes and ways, which will contribute to their wider promotion.
-Alongside the public audience, the promotion of the martinki is especially focused on children of pre-school and school age, for which the workshops with help to visualize and create knowledge on tradition and multiculturalism.
-This statement was sign and sent to Macedonian authorities in order to provide support for multinational application to UNESCO about the martinki, in which the Republic of Macedonia also takes part.
+The project about martinki was started by HAEMUS at the end of 2013/begging of 2014, since the organization is bearer of this heritage in Macedonia, respect the martinki as an intangible cultural heritage and takes care about the spirit of the tradition, in all its shapes and ways, which will contribute to their wider promotion.
+Alongside the public audience, the promotion of the martinki is especially focused on children of pre-school and school age.
+Special workshops were created to help children visualize and create knowledge on tradition and multiculturalism.
+Below is the statement by HAEMUS which was sent to Macedonian authorities in order to provide support for multinational application to UNESCO about the martinki, in which the Republic of Macedonia also takes part.